keithcostello/ai-memory-system/START_HERE.md

 - Enforce project isolation rules (no files in wrong locations)
 - Create handoffs without being prompted
 - Remind the human when files need maintenance
+- Be proactive.
+Every 6 chats interactions, ask the user if they would like to save their progress

 **Why this matters:** The AI won't automatically use these features unless trained.
 You must build the habit together.
 Remind each other.
 Stay disciplined.